 TD Ameritrade vs Charles Schwab: Results

-There were five ties, TD Ameritrade (review) was victorious in two categories, and
+There were five ties, TD Ameritrade (read review) was victorious in two categories, and

-Schwab (review) was victorious in one category.
+Schwab (read review) was victorious in one category.
 Both brokers are pretty even.

 Because of more advanced trading tools designed for customers with every experience level, TD Ameritrade is our recommendation to most investors.

-Review discount online brokerage firms comparison: Charles Schwab or TD Ameritrade?
-Differences between investment companies.
+Discount online brokerage firms comparison: Charles Schwab or TD Ameritrade?
+Review differences between investment companies.
 Recommendation for stocks, options, ETFs, mutual funds, bonds investors.
 TD Ameritrade versus Charles Schwab for beginner

 investors, long term, individual retirement accounts, active/day traders.
-See what stock broker service is better, cheaper, offers lower fees, cost, rated higher and easier to use.
-Which broker should you choose?
+See which stock broker service is better, cheaper, offers lower fees, costs, rated higher and easier to use.